At Soliderrance we are aware of the impact of the tourism and travel industry. That’s why we are committed to:

 G5: Inclusion and gender equality

-G12:Responsible Consumption and Production: carbon offsetting of flights, automatically included in the price of travel / activity for your guests based on the sustainability and permanency of their territory.
+G12:Responsible Consumption and Production: we mitigate our carbon footprint / our host activity is based on the sustainability and permanency of their territory.

 G16: Peace, justice and strong institutions.